Vyral/jeff-riber/_posts/2020-03-02-the-math-of-absorption-rates.md

 {% include pullquote.html %}

 Currently, we have 3.2 months of inventory, which means in about three months, all of our current listings will be sold.
 A few other factors come into play, but that is the basis for these figures.
 This low number is great for sellers but can be tough for buyers.
-As a buyer, this means a property might fetch multiple offers the first day it comes onto the market, and you’re competing with others.&nbsp;
+As a buyer, this means a property might fetch multiple offers the first day it comes onto the market.&nbsp;

 The average 30-year fixed-rate mortgage is currently at 3.47%, which is going to fuel the market.
 As long as mortgage rates are that low and inventory is low, prices won’t slow down much.&nbsp;